deepakg/deepakg.github.io/_posts/2019-09-28-nim-in-action-errata.markdown

 /usr/local/Cellar/nim/1.0.0/nim/lib/system.nim(3431, 32) Warning: Deprecated since version 0.18.1;o Use 'strVal' instead.; $ is deprecated [Deprecated]
 ```

-I rewrote this snippet using the suggestions above and it compiled without issues.
+Initially I wrote this snippet using the suggestions above and it compiled without warnings:

 ```
 import macros